16 amazing facts about dogs (that you probably didn’t know)

-1. Dogs can be left-handed
+1. Dogs can be left-pawed

 2. Their sense of smell is 100 million times stronger than yours

-4. Dogs are as smart as a two-year-old
+4. Dogs are as smart as a two-year-old child

 6. A dog’s sense of taste is weaker than ours